Postgraduate Course

 Career outcomes

-Where could Psychology of Child and Adolescent Development take you?
+Where could Child Psychology and Development take you?

 This course could lead you to a career directly related to psychology, such as working as an educational psychologist, or it could take you in a completely different direction, using the many transferrable skills you will develop.
 These include problem solving, developing arguments, analysing and evaluating information, collaboration, independent working, communication and more.